Protect Your Retirement Savings from Inflation

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

-With a record-high stock market and low-interest rates from the Federal Reserve, inflation if not already here, seems to be right around the corner.
+After a record-high stock market, low-interest rates from the Federal Reserve, and pandemic woes, inflation arrived.

 Inflation, a general increase in prices for goods and services, which reduces the purchasing power of money, may sound scary.

 Yet inflation, at least in moderation, is part and parcel of a healthy economy.

 When consumers think prices will continue increasing over time, they’re more likely to buy products now, rather than waiting until later, when products might be more expensive.

 This leads to an increase in production, which means more jobs in our economy.

 However, when you’re making plans for retirement, higher-than-average inflation rates can eat away at the purchasing power of your nest egg.
 So, it’s essential to consider accounting for inflation in retirement planning.